Baleares, Cyprus, East Aegean Islands, Greece, Iran, Italy,

 family was given this name by Antonio

-Bertoloni.
-It is found in Algeria, Morocco, Tunisia,
+Bertoloni in 1820.
+It is found in north

-Portugal and Spain.
-It prefers a well drained but rich peat with
+Africa, western Asia and southern Europe.
+It preferring a well drained but rich

 grow to ten centimetres in diameter - or more, and can be raised.

 The flowers are violet, and beside from seeds, the plant can be

 It is mentioned in many folklore legends, probably due to the roots